jennisung/jennisung/README.md

   <h1 style="font-size: 35px;">About Me</h1>
 </div>

 Hi!
-I'm a full stack developer specialized in Java and Android Development.
-I'm also skilled in HTML, CSS, JavaScript, React.js, MongoDB, Node.js, Express, and Spring Boot.
-Apart from coding and transitioning into the tech field, I also have a background in healthcare, education, and a degree in Political Science from Columbia University.
-Right now, I'm diving deeper into the world of Java and Android.
+I'm a full-stack developer specialized in Java and Android Development.
+I'm also experienced in HTML, CSS, JavaScript, React.js, MongoDB, Node.js, Express, and Spring Boot.
+Apart from coding, I also have a background in healthcare, education, and a degree in Political Science from Columbia University.
 Let's connect and build something!

-I'm open to collaborating with anyone on projects that make a positive impact.
+I'm open to collaborating with anyone on projects that peaks my interests.
 Please feel free to reach me, if you'd like to work together!

 <div align="center">